 Fashion is vastly changing in furtherance of becoming increasingly direct, quicker, far less grounded in tradition.
-Social media and livestream functionalities make runway shows available in real time to those that are not in attendance.
+Social media and livestream functionalities make runway shows available in real time to those who are not in attendance.
 The result is more egalitarian, as fashion is no longer limited to editors, buyers, and clients.
 Simultaneously, there has been a rise in direct to consumer shopping, and a move to speed up the cycle from the runway-to-retail, all with the aim of better connecting with consumers.

 As digital media cements itself as the center of the universe, the industry’s influencers have become vastly different than they used to be.
 Nowadays, some of the most influential individuals are not necessarily editors or critics; they come in the form of celebrities, bloggers, and Instagram stars.
 In this same vein, also proving to be immensely influential: the unnamed masses of individuals – most likely Gen-Zers and millennials – who make the aforementioned influencers famous by way of social media follows, app downloads and other purchases.

 Are Fashion Critics Being Obsolete?

-If sites like NowFashion are providing us with real time images and brands are offering us the opportunity to livestream fashion shows, we do not need publications –whether it be a newspaper, magazine or their website equivalent – to translate the collections for us.
+If sites like NowFashion and Vogue Runway are providing us with real time images and brands are offering us the opportunity to livestream fashion shows, we do not need publications –whether it be a newspaper, magazine or their website equivalent – to translate the collections for us.
 With influencers selecting the best of the collections for us and curating the looks accordingly – by way of blogs, but maybe more importantly, by way of Instagram and Snapchat – there is an argument that fashion critics are becoming obsolete both to brands and to fashion fans.

 However, dead, they are not.
 The New York Times, New York Magazine’s the Cut blog, the Wall Street Journal, Vogue, and the Washington Post are home to some of the industry’s most respected critics.
 They are in attendance at shows, taking in the collections, making notes, and drafting articles, which are rife with context and industry-specific wisdom.